Free Radon Test Kits

-- Radon is a colorless, odorless radioactive gas produced from the natural decay of uranium found in nearly all soils.
+- Radon is a colorless, odorless radioactive gas.
 Radon Information Sheet (PDF)

 - The only way to know if your home has high radon is to test.